sserdardundar/Git-Downer/README.md

 - **Directory Support**: Download specific subdirectories without having to clone the entire repository
 - **Recursive Downloads**: Automatically includes all subdirectories and their files in the download
 - **Progress Tracking**: Detailed progress information as files are downloaded and the ZIP is created
+- **User-Friendly Notifications**: Status notifications with progress bars that auto-dismiss when complete
+- **Robust Error Handling**: Multiple retry attempts with exponential backoff for failed downloads
 - **CSP-Compliant**: Properly handles Content Security Policy restrictions with multiple loading methods
 - **Modern & Legacy UI Support**: Works with both the latest GitHub interface and older versions
 - **Fallback Methods**: Multiple download techniques ensure files are retrieved even if the primary method fails
 - **Error Recovery**: Continues downloading even if individual files fail
 - **Customization Options**: Personalize the extension's appearance with custom colors and button styles
+- **Optimized Downloads**: Uses a high-performance approach to quickly download subdirectories

 ## Installation